starrytc/GettingAndCleaningData/CodeBook.md

 The dataset includes the following files that are relevant to this project:

-'features.txt': List of all features.
+* ’features.txt': List of all features.

-'activity_labels.txt': Links the class labels with their activity name.
+* 'activity_labels.txt': Links the class labels with their activity name.

-'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels.

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels.

-‘test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+* ‘test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ## Transformation Instructions